The 20 most frequently asked questions

 5) Annuities, retirement accounts, stocks, 401K etc – please provide two months of statements as well as two months of bank statements.

-7) If you have no no income and someone else who is currently helping you financially (parents, adult children, significant other, friend, etc), we will need their proof of income & a letter of support in order to process their application (A different income guideline will be used for these clients).
+7) If you have no income and someone else who is currently helping you financially (parents, adult children, significant other, friend, etc), we will need their proof of income & a letter of support to process their application (A different income guideline will be used for these clients).